werf/werf/docs/pages/configuration/introduction.md

 1. Invalidation of build cache.
 New images must be built.
 Old images must be cleaned up from local host and Docker registry manually.
 2. Creation of completely new Helm Release.
 So if you already had deployed your application, then changed project name and deployed it again, there will be created another instance of the same application.

-Werf cannot automatically resolve project name change.
+werf cannot automatically resolve project name change.
 Described issues must be resolved manually.

 #### Config version